Tips for starting your baby on solids

-> Discretionary foods, foods that are high in salt, saturated fat or sugar, but low in fibre and nutrients, are not suitable for your baby and should be avoided.
-Often called ‘sometimes food’.
+Discretionary foods - foods that are high in salt, saturated fat or sugar, but low in fibre and nutrients - are not suitable for your baby and should be avoided.
+These are often called ‘sometimes food’.
 Examples of these foods are chips, cakes, biscuits, lollies and pastries.

-> Be aware of choking hazards
+Be aware of choking hazards

 Babies should always be watched when they are eating or drinking.
 Their small windpipes can make it easy for them to choke on foods, particularly if the pieces are large or hard.